pbayer83/academic-kickstart/content/post/post10.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Forthcoming paper in Global Environmental Politics" subtitle = ""
+title = "British Academy funding for new project on corporate climate action" subtitle = ""

-date= "2020-07-14"
+date= "2022-15-03"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.